lxc-jp/lxd-ja/doc/index.md

 find and subscribe to those at: <https://lists.linuxcontainers.org>

 ### IRC
-If you prefer live discussions, some of us also hang out in [#lxcontainers](https://webchat.freenode.net/?channels=#lxcontainers) on irc.freenode.net.
+If you prefer live discussions, you can find us in [#lxc](https://kiwiirc.com/client/irc.libera.chat/#lxc) on irc.libera.chat.

 ## FAQ
 #### How to enable LXD server for remote access?